JeffersonLab/clara-docs/docs/about.md

 language, when we still have software components written in Fortran).

-So, how Clara is different?
+So, how CLARA is different?

-* Clara offers a micro-services environment where an existing data processing application decomposition will help gradual transition to a new technology (new and old technology based micro-services can coexist in a single application).
+* CLARA offers a micro-services environment where an existing data processing application decomposition will help gradual transition to a new technology (new and old technology based micro-services can coexist in a single application).

-* Clara allows tools to wrap legacy code in a micro-service.
+* CLARA allows tools to wrap legacy code in a micro-service.
   It can present Fortran, C++, Python, or Java legacy code segments as a CLARA micro-services.